MicrosoftDocs/cpp-docs/docs/standard-library/charconv-functions.md

 These conversion functions are tuned for performance, and also support shortest-round-trip behavior.
 Shortest-round-trip behavior means that when a number is converted to chars, only enough precision is written out to enable recovering the original number when converting those chars back to a floating-point.

 - When converting chars to a number, the numeric value does not need to be null-terminated.
 Likewise, when converting a number to chars, the result is not null-terminated.
-- The conversions functions do not allocate memory.
+- The conversion functions don't allocate memory.
 You own the buffer in all cases.
-- The conversions functions do not throw.
+- The conversion functions don't throw.
 A result is returned from which you can determine if the conversion succeeded.
-- The conversions are not runtime rounding-mode sensitive.
+- The conversion are not runtime rounding-mode sensitive.
-- The conversions are not locale aware.
+- The conversion are not locale aware.
 They always print and parse decimal points as `'.'`, and never as ',' for locales that use commas.

 ## `to_chars`